Neskens121/Calculator-App/Log.md

 Today's Progress: Replaced form and input elements for simple div and span.
 Choosed flexbox for layout.
 Plan for tommorow: same as yesterday;

+Day 5: January 07, 2017

+Today's Progress: improved functionality, eliminate zero on start and double operators Plan for tommorow: fix operator on the end, improve appearance of calc